wirybeaver/wirybeaver.github.io/_posts/2018-09-19-networking-note .md

 - One broadcast domain and dedicated collision domain for each interface
     - full duplex, outgoing buffer
     - don't need CRC and CSMA
+- transparent: a node addresses a frame to another node (rather than addressing the frame to switch) and happily send the frame into a LAN, unaware that a switch will be receiving the frame and forwarding.
 - Self learning: learn which hosts can be reached through which interface.
 When frame arrives, combine the incoming link and MAC address of sender.
 - Filtering and forwarding: index switch table.
     - not found: flooding
     - found: drop if the frame comes from the destination segment (the interface associated with the destination MAC = the incoming interface); otherwise, forward to the associated interface.

+Switch vs Router
+- elimination of collisions: buffer frames and never transmit more than one frame on a LAN segment at any one time
+- heterogeneous links.
+- management: disconnect the malfunctioning (jarbbering) adapter.

+Why Switch has buffer at outgoing link?
+- arrivate rate exceed the link capacity
+- to make sure never transmit more than one frame on a LAN segment at any one time to avoid collision on broadcast link.

 VLAN: trunk prot
 - why VLAN: avoid lay-2 broadcast traffic crossing entire LAN; security